California Driver Handbook - Alcohol and Drugs

 - Pay the reissue and restriction fees.

-The Designated Driver Program is an anti-DUI effort that works.
-This program encourages one individual to abstain from consuming alcoholic beverages during an outing, so he or she can be responsible for transporting other person(s) safely.
+The Designated Driver Program is an anti-Driving Under the Influence (DUI) effort that works.
+This program encourages one individual to abstain from consuming alcoholic beverages during an outing, so he or, she can be responsible for transporting other person(s) safely.

 To participate as a designated driver, an individual: